+5. OAA 306(a)(4)(B)

-(B) provide assurances that the area agency on aging will use outreach efforts that will-
+Use outreach efforts that ---

-(i) identify individuals eligible for assistance under this Act, with special emphasis on-

-(I) older individuals residing in rural areas;

-(II) older individuals with greatest economic need (with particular attention to low-income minority individuals and older individuals residing in rural areas);

-(III) older individuals with greatest social need (with particular attention to low-income minority individuals and older individuals residing in rural areas);

-(IV) older individuals with severe disabilities;

-(V) older individuals with limited English proficiency;

-(VI) older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals); and

-(VII) older individuals at risk for institutional placement, specifically including survivors of the Holocaust; and

-(ii) inform the older individuals referred to in sub-clauses (I) through (VII) of clause (i), and the caretakers of such individuals, of the availability of such assistance; and
+- (i) identify individuals eligible for assistance under this Act, with special emphasis on- - (I) older individuals residing in rural areas. - (II) older individuals with greatest economic need (with particular attention to low- income minority individuals and older individuals residing in rural areas); - (III) older individuals with greatest social need (with particular attention to low- income minority individuals and older individuals residing in rural areas); - (IV) older individuals with severe disabilities. - (V) older individuals with limited English proficiency. - (VI) older individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction (and the caretakers of such individuals); and - (VII)older individuals at risk for institutional placement, specifically including survivors of the Holocaust; and - (ii) inform the older individuals referred to in sub-clauses (I) through (VII) of clause (i), and the caretakers of such individuals, of the availability of such assistance;

+6. OAA 306(a)(4)(C)

-(C) contain an assurance that the area agency on aging will ensure that each activity undertaken by the agency, including planning, advocacy, and systems development, will include a focus on the needs of low-income minority older individuals and older individuals residing in rural areas.
+Contain an assurance that the Area Agency on Aging will ensure that each activity undertaken by the agency, including planning, advocacy, and systems development, will include a focus on the needs of low-income minority older individuals and older individuals residing in rural areas;

-(5) provide assurances that the area agency on aging will coordinate planning, identification, assessment of needs, and provision of services for older individuals with disabilities, with particular attention to individuals with severe disabilities, and individuals at risk for institutional placement, with agencies that develop or provide services for individuals with disabilities;
+Provide assurances that the Area Agency on Aging will coordinate planning, identification, assessment of needs, and provision of services for older individuals with disabilities, with particular attention to individuals with severe disabilities, and individuals at risk for institutional placement with agencies that develop or provide services for individuals with disabilities;